 Federal Embezzlement Defense Lawyer – 18 U.S.C. § 641

-This type of white collar crime has to do with those individuals who are stealing money by some sort of means from their employer.
-Normally, the federal government is not going to get involved with some small case involving a mom-and-pop store where someone is stealing money.
+This type of white collar crime involves those individuals stealing money by some sort of means from their employer.
+Usually, the federal government will not get involved with some small case involving a mom-and-pop store where someone is stealing money.
 Usually, the state will deal with that in any state government across the country.
 Our federal criminal defense lawyers are providing an overview below.

 If you've got an embezzlement charge at the federal level, one option that could help you is to pay back the money.
-A lot of times, we negotiate deals in federal court where the money is paid back before the person enters into a plea agreement.
+We often negotiate deals in federal court where the money is paid back before the person enters a plea agreement.
 For the federal prosecutors, getting that money back for the victim is huge.
 Most of the time, they are willing to give people a chance and not send them to prison for an extended period.

-If on the other hand, they contact the police and get to the right detectives on the case, then there's a major fraud unit — especially here in Los Angeles and probably across the country — that will deal with an embezzlement case.
+If, on the other hand, they contact the police and get to the right detectives on the case, then there's a major fraud unit — especially here in Los Angeles and probably across the country — that will deal with an embezzlement case.
 The difference between embezzlement and just regular theft is the embezzler sits in a position of trust in a particular job, company, or business and uses that trust and that special knowledge or specific position that they sit in to take money.

 Embezzlement by Employees